A supermartingale argument for characterizing the Functional Hill process weak law for small parameters: Introduction

 The Diop and Lo (2009) generalization of the Hill's estimator which corresponds to (\ref{hft}) was introduced in Diop and Lo (1994) and further studied in Diop and Lo (2009) where its asymptotic normality was established for any $\gamma$, but only for $\tau >1/2$.
 It is not possible to obtain the asymptotic distribution of the Diop and Lo estimator for $\tau \leq 1/2$ via Hungarian Gaussian approximation that was utilized then.
-Recently, the expression in (\ref {hf1}) which generalizes (\ref{hft}) for $f_{\tau}(j)=j^{\tau}$, has been extensively studied for the Frechet and Gumbel distributions by Deme et al.(2012).
-In the aforementioned paper, Deme et al. (2012) proved that (\ref{hf1}) has a limiting Gaussian process when $A(2,f)=\sum_{j=1}^{+\infty }f(j)^{2}/j^{2}=\infty $ and
+Recently, the statistic obtained by dividing the expression in (\ref{hf1}) by $f(k)$, which generalizes (\ref{hft}) for $f(j)=j^{\tau}$, has been extensively studied for the Frechet and Gumbel distributions by Deme et al.(2012).
+When dealing with the family of functions $f(j)=j^{\tau}$, parameterized by $\tau>0$, we will use the notation $f_{\tau}(j)=j^{\tau}$.
+In the aforementioned paper, Deme et al. (2012) proved that (\ref{hf1}) has a limiting Gaussian process when $A(2,f)=: \sum_{j=1}^{+\infty }f(j)^{2}/j^{2}=\infty $ and

 converges to $0$ as $n\rightarrow \infty$.
 However, when $A(2,f)<+\infty$, (\ref{hf1}) has a non Gaussian limiting process.
-Applying these results for the class of functions $f_{\tau }(\cdot)$, we get that for $\gamma > 0$, the asymptotic property of (\ref{hft}) is Gaussian for $\tau \geq 1/2$ and non-Gaussian for $0<\tau \leq 1/2$.
-Coupling those observations with the results of Diop and Lo (2009), we can easily conclude that the limiting distribution of (\ref{hft}) is known except for the Weibull domain and for $0<\tau \leq 1/2$.
+Applying these results for the class of functions $f_{\tau }(\cdot)$, we get that for $\gamma > 0$, the asymptotic law of (\ref{hft}) is Gaussian for $\tau \geq 1/2$ and non-Gaussian for $0<\tau < 1/2$.
+Coupling those observations with the results of Diop and Lo (2009), we can easily conclude that the limiting distribution of (\ref{hft}) is known except for the Weibull domain and for $0<\tau \leq 1/2$.\\

 The problem of finding the asymptotic distribution of (\ref{hft}) in the Weibull domain when $0<\tau \leq 1/2$ has not been investigated.
 In this manuscript, we take a supermartingale approach to obtain the limiting distribution of the generalized Hill statistics given in (\ref{hft}) in the said domain.
 The supermartingale approach was motivated by the fact that under condition $A(2,f)< \infty$, (\ref{hf1}), when properly centered and scaled can be written as a sum of dependent random variables.
 With that approach and a complete characterization of the process